Editors Guild of India: Office Bearers

-Seema Mustafa, editor, The Citizen is the elected president of the guild.
-Sanjay Kapoor, editor, Hard News is the secretary and Anant Nath, editor, The Caravan, is the treasurer.
-All three office bearers were elected on 16 October 2020.
+The three elected office bearers of the EGI are the President, General Secretary, and Treasurer.
+All three are elected by the General Body during the Annual General Meeting of the Guild.

+Anant Nath — Editor, The Caravan, is the current President of the Guild.
+Ruben Banerjee — Former Editor-in-Chief, The Outlook and K Ve Prasad — Former Officiating Editor, The Tribune are the current General Secretary and Treasurer, respectively.

 Executive Committee

 According to EGI's rules, Executive Committee has an approved maximum strength of fifteen members.
 The President after consulting with the senior members of the Guild nominates the executive committee.
 The President, the General Secretary and the Treasurer are the ex-officio members of the executive committee.

 Activities

 2002

 In 2002, the Editors Guild of India dispatched a three-person delegation to look into the media's role in the 2002 Gujarat riots.
 Their inquiry discovered that several members of the local (Gujarati language) media were anti-Muslim and had incited violence.

 2021

 In 2021, EGI demanded a probe by a court-led team, into the death of a journalist during the Lakhimpur Kheri massacre, a vehicle-ramming attack and mob lynching incident during the farmers’ protest against the farm laws passed by the BJP led Union Government.
 It happened on 3 October 2021 in Lakhimpur Kheri district, Uttar Pradesh, India resulting in deaths of eight people and injuries to 10 others.
 Four protesters and a journalist named Kashyap were run over by the car, three others were lynched by protestors in the subsequent violence.
 EGI demanded a probe by a court-led team, into the death of a journalist and the incident.
 EGI stated, "In what is clearly a terror attack meant to spread fear amongst the farmers, the killing of Kashyap raises many questions.
 The Editors Guild demands that the death of Kashyap be separately probed by a Court-led special investigation team to ascertain the circumstances of his death and also attempt to recover and use the footage of his camera to build the sequence of events leading to his death.
 EGI is concerned about the varying versions of the incident in different sections of the media.
 It is imperative for the media to report the facts and not versions."